JakeCallcut/Programming-Notes/Python Notes.md

 	print("I have a " + car)

 ## Functions
+### Built-in Functions

 >functions are a huge part of Python and allow us to do a lot more things with our code.
+These can either be built or you can use python's built-in functions

 here are some of the most basic and useful ones: